 Tanger Family Bicentennial Garden

-Tanger Family Bicentennial Garden offers over seven wonder-filled acres of nature in this charming North Carolina city.
+Tanger Family Bicentennial Garden offers over seven wonder-filled acres of nature in this charming North Carolina city and walking here is one of the best things to do in Greensboro.
 One thing that makes this urban oasis so special is that its community maintained.
 Sometimes a bit of soothing seclusion is just what the soul needs.

 Stunning bronze sculptures are scattered throughout the ornate manicured gardens.
 Small streams wind their way through a lush landscape creating a relaxing atmosphere.
 Find the gorgeous gazebo within the ethereal environment for some serious peace and quiet.
 It’s all around a fantastic foray into the flora of Greensboro and beyond.